Bethlehem (8 May 2013)

 I joined the ladies for lunch at this restaurant at Manger Square.
 We each had a rice dish and mine tasted like briyani.
 It was quite lovely.

 S, the other lady, was in Bethlehem to speak with the locals.
 She strongly believes that the land was wrongfully taken from the Palestinians.
 Israel was to her quite plainly occupied Palestinian territory.
 It was fortuitous that I should meet her since this trip served to some extent as a trigger to start me thinking on the subject.

 Based on S’s conversations with some of the locals, the older Palestinians seemed much less hopeful than the younger ones that the situation could improve.
 It did seem abysmal to me that many of these Palestinians might never see a peaceful Palestine in their lifetime.
 These were mostly ordinary people who try to get on like everyone else in other more peaceful parts of the world.
 There is no reason why they cannot be happy too.

 J also told me a little about the plight of the Christians in the region.
 She knew an Arab Christian family originally from Palestine I think and so she got first hand information.
 Apparently the Christians are stuck in between the two main feuding parties and no one seems to care much about their rights.
 The Jews see them as Arabs and therefore probably enemies.
-The Muslims on the other hand do not accept them either even though they are Arabs since they are not of the same religion.
-The Christians do sound like mere collateral damage in this battle for supremacy.
-In fact, it is almost as if they do not exist.
+The Muslims on the other hand do not accept them either even though they are Arabs because they are not of the same religion.

 After lunch, it was time to head back to Jerusalem.
 The bus back was not parked along the same road that we had got off and we were lucky to spot it.
 We were stopped at the checkpoint outside the city for ID checks.
 The officer was not very interested in my passport and only took a token glance at it.
 Maybe female officers are more conscientious.